qiita-spots/qiita/INSTALL.md

      ....etc....
 ```

-Install the the appropriate channel name that corresponds to your platform.
+Install the appropriate channel name that corresponds to your platform.
 For example, for Mac OS X 64-bit this would be:

 `conda install --channel https://conda.anaconda.org/OpenMDAO libgfortran`